 Level Up Industry Lesson: Game Designer

 Welcome to the first installment of our Level Up Industry Lesson, this week we will be going over the role of the Game Designer.
-If you’re interested in entering the game development, 3D animation or film FX industries, but you’re not quite sure where to start, you’re in the right place.
+If you’re interested in game development, 3D animation or VFX industries, you’re in the right place.

 Maybe you’re still trying to figure out if game design is the right path for you?
 In this Level Up Industry Lesson, we’ll be looking at: